Fernando Andrade

-Fernando Andrade dos Santos, sometimes known as just Fernando (born 8 January 1993) is a Brazilian professional footballer who plays as a winger or forward for Turkish club Amedspor.
+Fernando Andrade dos Santos, sometimes known as just Fernando (born 8 January 1993) is a Brazilian professional footballer who plays as a winger or forward for Turkish TFF 1.
+Lig club Erzurumspor.

 Career

 Early career

 Andrade made his professional debut for São Caetano on 24 March 2012, in the Campeonato Paulista, coming off the bench at half-time to replace Isael in a 1–0 home defeat to Catanduvense.

 In August 2012, São Caetano sent Andrade on loan to J1 League club Vissel Kobe, where he struggled for game time.

 After returning from loan, Andrade played in Brazil's state championships for Grêmio Anápolis, Guarani and Rio Branco.

 Move to Portugal

 On 8 July 2015, Andrade moved to Portugal, signing a two-year contract with LigaPro side Oriental de Lisboa.

 On 6 July 2016, following Oriental's relegation to the Campeonato de Portugal, Andrade stayed in the Portuguese second division, signing a one-year contract with Penafiel.

 On 22 June 2017, Andrade signed a two-year contract with fellow Liga Pro club Santa Clara.
 In his debut season, he scored 11 goals in 36 league appearances, helping the Azores-based side finish second, achieving promotion to the Primeira Liga.
 The following season, Andrade started the campaign with 4 goals in 15 appearances in all competitions.